 Calculating TACoS (and ACoS)

-The result is a percentage of how much you’ve spent on an ad in relation to your total revenue.
+The result determines how much you’ve spent on an ad in relation to your total revenue.
 The higher the number, the more money you’re taking out of your revenue to spend on the ad.

-To calculate your ACoS, you just change one thing in the formula.
+Now, to calculate your ACoS, you just need to change one element in the formula:

 ACoS = (Ad Spend / Ad Revenue) / 100